xdmnl/api-documentation/source/migration-guide.html.md

 **Step 2:** If you have one, update the script receiving the reply notification from Front to handle the [new data format](/#sending-messages).

-**Step 3:** In the application, go to Settings > Inboxes, select the custom inbox you want to upgrade and click on the switch to "Upgrade to the latest version"
+**Step 3:** In the application, go to Settings > Inboxes > select the inbox > select the channel you want to upgrade and click on the switch to "Upgrade to the latest version"

 # Webhooks